-Close reading
+Close reading \\\

 We are going to sing our read aloud song.
 "It's time to read a story!
 A story, a story!
 It's time to read a story and learn something new!"
 Remember that critical readers and writers look closely at stories and use this information in their thinking, discussions, and writing.
-As critical readers, thinkers, and writers, we are going to read different stories to learn information about this topic to answer this guiding question: How can I understand my feelings and thoughts when I experience different things in my life?
+As critical readers, thinkers, and writers, we are going to read different stories to learn information about this topic to answer this guiding question: How can we understand each other and work together?
 As we read the anchor texts in this unit, let's think of information or ideas we can learn from the text that will help us answer this guiding question.
 Let's get started!
-We are going to enjoy an exciting story today, Circle Unbroken by Margot Theis.
-Let's listen to the story to find out how the characters understand their feelings and thoughts when they experience different things.
+We are going to enjoy an exciting story today, Crab Moon by Ruth Horowitz.
+Let's listen to the story to find out how the characters work together.